 - Stabilize your generator’s fuel if you plan to store it with any fuel left in the gas tank.

 Does a Whole House Generator Add Value to Your Home?

-Whole house generators are expensive to install.
-They’re incredibly useful during a power outage, but does a whole house generator add value to your home when it comes time to sell?
+Whole-home generators are expensive to install, but they’re very handy during a power outage.
+However, does a whole house generator add value to your home when it comes time to sell?

-I’ve spoken to several real estate and generator experts to get their opinions.
-It turns out that the answer to our question is more personal than you might expect, and it very much depends on the location of the property and whether your buyers appreciate the value and convenience of a whole house generator.
+I’ve asked several real estate and generator experts for their opinions.
+It turns out that the answer to our question is more personal than you might expect, and it very much depends on the property’s location and whether your buyers appreciate the value and convenience of a whole house generator.

-For buyers that have experienced prolonged power outages (like us during our two-week flood), a whole house generator adds huge value to a home.
+For buyers that have experienced prolonged power outages (like us during our two-week flood), a whole house generator adds massive value to a home.

-It appears that in most areas, a whole house generator is more of a bonus.
-It’ll set your house apart from another house and may make it easier to sell.
-When a buyer considers two houses with similar merit, yours may tip the balance because of your generator.
-Other than that, you’ll find it won’t add a lot of monetary value.
+In most areas, a whole house generator is more of a bonus.
+It’ll set your house apart from other homes and may make it easier to sell.
+When a buyer considers two places with similar merit, yours may tip the balance because of your generator.
+Besides that, you’ll find it won’t add much monetary value.

 A whole house generator helps your home sell easier but not necessarily for more money.